tederickson/ibotta-anagram/documentation/Design.md

   - curl -i -X DELETE http://localhost:8080/anagrams/read
 - If word metric information is requested by multiple API calls then consider converting the Java code to custom database calls.
 - Add an endpoint to add proper nouns to the datastore.
 Do not verify the proper noun against the dictionary.
 Allow any word that starts with a capital letter and the rest of the letters are lower case.
 - Currently the design is one word entered, several words of the same length are returned.
 Accept phrases - 'nag a ram'  would return 'anagram'
-- Display subsets - right now a seven letter word displays the seven letter anagrams.
-Display the
-  - five and two letter words that utilize all seven letters
-  - four and three letter words that utilize all seven letters
 - Add a web interface to display metrics
 - Add metrics to the API calls and display those metrics on the web interface